UBS: Acquisition of Credit Suisse: 2023

 In early September 2023, UBS had clearly profited from the takeover as its stocks were increasingly valuable.
 From April to July, UBS made a record profit of 29.2 billion CHF and its stocks, which were initially depressed after the fusion, were traded at much higher prices.
 The record profit was based on the difference between the purchase price of Credit Suisse stocks and the apparently higher value of its assets.

 In September 2023, the US Department of Justice (DOJ) started investigating UBS for Credit Suisse's alleged compliance failures which enabled its Russian clients to dodge sanctions.
-Later UBS stated that the bank is not aware of such a probe by the DOJ and that previous reports on such allegations were incorrect.
+UBS later stated that the bank is not aware of such a probe by the DOJ and that previous reports on such allegations were incorrect.

 In May 2025, UBS agreed to pay $511 million to settle a U.S. Department of Justice investigation into Credit Suisse's assistance to wealthy Americans in hiding over $4 billion in offshore accounts.
 This settlement includes a guilty plea from Credit Suisse Services AG for aiding in the preparation of false tax returns and a non-prosecution agreement related to undeclared accounts in Singapore.

 In October 2025, UBS appointed Beatriz Martin as its chief operations officer, who had been the company's chief group integration officer since 2023.
 As part of the role, Martin will oversee the integration of Credit Suisse following its acquisition in 2023.
 In the same announcement, UBS said it remains on track to complete the Credit Suisse integration by the end of 2026.

+In February 2026, UBS joins foreign banks expanding India global capability hubs and opened a new global capability centre in the southern Indian city of Hyderabad.